sewelltatwit/Error404-SportsPredictor/README.md

 ## Getting Started
 ### Installation and Setup
-List all the steps on how to install and setup your project
+1. Download the zip file from github
+2. Run the commands on Visual Studios
+    - pip install flask
+    - pip install pyodbc
+3. Change the python version to 64 bit using Command Pallette
 ### Run
-List all the steps on how to run your project
+1. Select app.py and run the python file in the terminal
+2. Select the ip address that appreared on the terminal

 ## Demo video